Express Entry Draws for FSW/CEC will restart in July

 Predicting CRS scores when Express Entry draws for CEC Restart

 The Express Entry pool has seen a surge in candidates since regular draws were halted.
-Express Entry launched in 2015 and the pool has now surpassed 200,000 candidates.
+Express Entry launched in 2015, and the pool has now surpassed 200,000 candidates.

 It is difficult to predict how high and for how long the CRS score will remain high.
-The number of applicants, draw frequency, and number of invitations received in each draw all affect the CRS score cutoff.
+The number of applicants, draw frequency, and number of invitations received in each draw all affect the CRS cutoff.

 We will only be able to see what the rest of 2022 looks like once Express Entry has drawn its resume.